RyanNgCT/IS2218/Lecture 3 - Accounting Fundamentals II.md

 - Depreciation is like a phantom costs, is a non-cost expense (asset value is decrease).

 - Depreciation causes an actual decrease on the income statement
+	- actual cash is not leaving the system, so it is recorded on the income statement and not the balance sheet.
+	- entire upfront cost of asset is **not entirely used** to generate the profit and thus it is not recorded *fully* in the income statement (need another mechanism to record depreciation $\implies$ hence comes the cash flow statement)
+		- only a small chunk of it called depreciation
+		- also need cash to make purchases

 not enough for company to make money strictly according to the income statement

+**Profit**
+- looking at all the revenues and costs associated with a sale

+**Share Price**
+- even though profits are low, share prices may be quite high $\implies$ share price is a function of **future earning potential**
 #### 2. Accrual Accounting
 - "profits" record income and expense at the time of the sale, not at the time when cash exchanges actually occur
 	- sale is recorded today, we record the profit **at the point of service rendered**